 We will restrict ourselves to presenting a complete catalogue only for $D_4$.
 As a measure of the complexity, there are 99 3-punctured spheres for $D_4$; we will list all of those.
 There are 785 4-punctured spheres ---{} theories with a single gauge group factor ---{} it would be prohibitive to list all of those.

-Nevertheless $D_4$ is an interesting case to study.
-As already mentioned, the outer automorphism group is enhanced to $S_3$.
-This group is a symmetry of the $D_4$ (2,0) theory, and so acts on the set of punctures/fixtures/cylinder, which are naturally organized into multiplets, permuted by the outer automorphisms.
+Nevertheless, $D_4$ is an interesting case to study.
+As we said before, the outer automorphism group is enhanced to $S_3$.
+This group is a symmetry of the $D_4$ (2,0) theory, and so acts on the set of punctures/fixtures/cylinders, which are naturally organized into multiplets, permuted by the outer automorphisms.
 As already mentioned, we will \emph{not} consider the inclusion of outer-automorphism \emph{twists}.

 For the $D_5$ and $D_6$ theories, we will present tables of the regular punctures and their properties, but will refrain from presenting a complete catalogue of fixtures and cylinders.

 As in the $A_{N-1}$ series, we discover several new interacting SCFTs ---{} non-Lagrangian fixed points of the renormalization group ---{} and we realize a number of S-dualities predicted by Argyres and Wittig \cite{Argyres:2007tq}.
 We also provide formul\ae\ for the conformal-anomaly central charges $a, c$, and explain how to compute the flavour current-algebra charges $k$, for interacting SCFTs.